pflanze/functional-perl/docs/intro.md

 So, yes, `cons 3, null` is equivalent to `cons 3, list()` which is equivalent to `list(3)`, and the :s representation shows perl code that would construct the given result using existing constructor functions.
-(How the repl knows which perl function to show is by way of a `FP_Show_show` method on the object in question, which is called through the `show` function in the `FP::Show` module.
-The indirection through the `show` function (versus calling the method directly) is so that `show` also works on inputs that are not objects or don't have an `FP_Show_show` method.)
+(How the repl knows how to print data structures is via the `show` function in the `FP::Show` module.)

 As you've already seen above, linked lists are objects, and they come with a broad set of useful methods, for example: